ba23-python/bilyanaancheva.github.io/README.md

 while working as a Junior SFMC Developer at the Salesforce partner - Cloud Coachers, Madrid.

 ### If you are interested to work with me,
-the best way is to contact me on Linkedin: https://www.linkedin.com/in/bilyana-ancheva/
+the best bet is to hit me up on Linkedin: https://www.linkedin.com/in/bilyana-ancheva/

 ### Email address: info@bilyanaancheva.com